populationgenomics/talos/design_docs/Clinvar.md

 The script [clinvar_runner.py](../reanalysis/clinvar_runner.py) automates the regeneration of the re-summarised ClinVar data table, as well as the PM5 annotations as described in[Hail_Filter_and_Label.md](Hail_Filter_and_Label.md#usp).
-This sets up a workflow which is designed to run independently of an AIP run, generating and saving all the annotation
+This sets up a workflow which is designed to run independently of an Talos run, generating and saving all the annotation
 sources:

 ```commandline